Six Sigma is a data-driven methodology that helps businesses identify and eliminate defects in their processes.

 Software recommendation: EasyRCA

-EasyRCA carefully guides you through each “why” and ensures that you systematically explore the true underlying causes of issues rather than jump to conclusions.
+EasyRCA carefully guides you through each “why” and ensures that you detect the true underlying causes of issues rather than jump to quick conclusions.

-It also has features for documenting your findings and generating reports, which will be further needed for tracking issues, sharing insights with stakeholders, and providing evidence of problem-solving efforts in the future.
+It has features for documenting your findings and generating reports, which will further come in handy when tracking issues, sharing insights with team members and providing evidence of problem-solving efforts in the future.

-Pareto Chart: Visually represents the most significant factors contributing to a problem, based on the 80/20 principle letting you focus your efforts on addressing areas that will yield the greatest impact.
+Pareto Chart: Visually represents the most significant factors contributing to a problem, based on the 80/20 principle.
+Lets you focus your efforts on addressing areas that will yield the greatest impact.

 Software recommendation: Lucidchart